xiaxia-wang/Daily-Reading/Books/ITC.md

 The equality problem between two CFGs are undecidable. i.e., $\text{EQ}_{\text{CFG}} = \{\langle G, H \rangle | G, H \text{ are CFGs and } L(G) = L(H)\}$ is undecidable.

+- because CFG is not closed under complementation or intersection.

 ### 4.2 The Halting Problem

 $\text{A}_{\text{TM}} = \{\langle M, w \rangle | M \text{ is a TM and } M \text{ accepts } w\}$ is not decidable.